KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 Hidden agenda: get more reviews for Django PRs.
 PRs in the Django review queue sometimes take months to get reviewed.
 This is becoming worse due to the rise of AI.

-What worse than receiving a review is receiving no review at all.
+What's worse than receiving a review is receiving no review at all.
 A review is someone investing in your work.
 Human attention is limited commodity.
 Sarah believes most people would prefer to receive a clumsy, imperfect review over no review at all.
 The collaboration is the joy.

 Django needs you to do code review.